“We have an approved application on your home..”

 Once the approved applicant has turned in all required information and documentation, the Leasing Coordinator will schedule a time for the Tenant to come to our office to pick-up keys and go over a few important details.
 Sometimes, The tenant is unable to come to our office during business hours.
 We do offer Remote or Lockbox move-in’s.
 1 of 3 scenarios will occur next:

-Tenant Receives a Lockbox Code - If the Tenant cannot make it into our office during normal business hours, then the Leasing Coordinator can provide a lockbox code on the day of move-in.
+- Tenant Receives a Lockbox Code – If the Tenant cannot make it into our office during Close up of a man receiving a handshake and a key at the same time normal business hours, then the Leasing Coordinator can provide a lockbox code on the day of move-in.
 This way, the Tenants can go directly to the home and get the keys out of the lockbox we will have on the door.